Hebei Normal University

 Hebei Normal University (河北师范大学) is a public research university in Shijiazhuang, Hebei province, China.
-It is a provincial key university with more than 100 years history, and is supported by both Hebei Province and Education Department of China.
+It is a provincial key university with more than 100 years of history.
+It is supported by both the Hebei Province and Education Department of China.

 History

 The university originated from Shuntian School (Shuntian-fu xuetang 顺天府学堂) established in Beijing in 1902 and Beiyang Women Normal School (Beiyang nushiyuan xuetang 北洋女师范学堂) established in Tianjin in 1906.

-Approved by Hebei provincial government, the former Hebei Teachers University, Hebei Teachers College, Hebei Education Institute established in 1952 and Hebei Vocational and Technological College merged into one in June 1996 and was named Hebei Normal University.
+Approved by Hebei provincial government, the former Hebei Teachers University and Hebei Teachers College, the Hebei Education Institute established in 1952 and Hebei Vocational and Technological College merged into one in June 1996 and was named Hebei Normal University.
 Hebei Normal University is an early-established large-scale university in China.

 Graduates include Deng Yingchao, Liu Qingyang, Guo Longzhen, Yang Xiufeng, Kang Shien, Liang Suming, Zhang Shenfu and Tang Yongtong.
 Among the graduates are academicians such as Yan Luguang and Hao Bolin and famous coaches and athletes who won championship in international games such as Xu Shaofa and Cai Zhenhua.
 Since 1949, Hebei Normal University has educated more than 200,000 students.